deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 2. **Delta Chat uses special messages to co-ordinate encryption, metadata and group interactions.**
-   Examples for special messages are reactions, group creation or membership changes, multi-device synchronization messages and now also editing or deleting a past chat message.
+   Examples for special messages are reactions, group creation or membership changes, multi-device synchronization messages, secure encryption negotiation and now also editing or deleting a past message.

 3. **Delta Chat implements a Peer-to-Peer messaging paradigm**.
    There is no server side metadata or message state so there is nothing to modify.
-   Edit/Delete are just special messages interpreted by peers only.
+   Edit/Delete are just special messages interpreted by receiving chat devices only.

-With those fundamentals out of the way, let's highlight the new features and maybe start with "saving" messages before editing or deleting them ;)
+With those fundamentals out of the way, let's look at the new features in turn and maybe start with "saving" messages before editing or deleting them ;)